Menu

 What Do We Know and How Do We Know It?

-As most of you already know, the internet gives armchair genealogists access to gold mines of family history, some of it very well researched, a lot of it not so much.
+As most of you already know, the internet gives armchair genealogists access to gold mines of family history, some of it very well researched, but most of it wrong or untrustworthy.
 So how can you tell the difference?
 That's the $64,000 question.

 This website was created to provide a showcase for the very best and authoritative documents about the first generation of Bradts in America, the purpose being to highlight what we know and, just as important, what we don't know.
 And we know a lot, but sometimes not quite as much as the internet would lead us to believe.